 It is not possible to prevent keratoconjunctivitis sicca.
 It is possible to prevent complications of keratoconjunctivitis sicca, such as infections, from developing.
-To help reduce your chance that the condition will worsen, take the following steps:
+To help reduce the chance that the condition will worsen:

 Most cases of keratoconjunctivitis sicca are not serious, and while uncomfortable and irritating, pose no real danger to the eye.
 However, it is still important to receive evaluation and diagnosis to prevent any of the more dangerous consequences of this condition.

 Dry eye.
 EBSCO DynaMed website.
 Available at: